tumble-for-kronox/Tumble-Android/README.md

 Author | Contributing | Need Help?
 --- | --- | ---
-Tumble is made by [adisve](https://github.com/adisve), [BlieNuckel](https://github.com/BlieNuckel), and [Psychic Platipus](https://github.com/PsychicPlatypus). | All contributions are welcome.
+Tumble was originally created by [adisve](https://github.com/adisve) and [BlieNuckel](https://github.com/BlieNuckel). | All contributions are welcome.
 Just [fork](https://github.com/adisve/Tumble-Android/fork) the repo, then make a pull request. | Open an [issue](https://github.com/adisve/Tumble-Android/issues) or join the [Discord server](https://discord.gg/GQmNzuQs).
 You can also reach me on [LinkedIn](https://www.linkedin.com/in/adis-veletanlic-2b51b4229/).

 ## License